Just-Mike4/ai_api_test_docs/README.md

 - Python 3.9 or higher
 - Google Gemini API key (prompted automatically on first use)

-> **Note:** This tool uses AI to generate tests and documentation.
+> **Note:** This tool uses AI to generate tests, documentation, security audits, and READMEs.
 AI-generated content may contain mistakes or inaccuracies.
 Always **review and verify** the output before using it in production.

 > **Function/Class/Module Description:**
 > Performs the specified operations as described in the implementation.